elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 * **Cost estimation**: estimate computational costs across federated sites using cloud pricing calculators and monitor actual usage via resource monitoring dashboards.
 Because costs are distributed, each site should track its own resource consumption and report it centrally for project budgeting.

 * **Carbon footprint monitoring**: several tools can help you measure the environmental impact of training:
-  * [CodeCarbon](https://codecarbon.io/) {% cite codecarbon %}: a Python package that tracks CO₂ emissions during training.
+  * {% tool "codecarbon" %} {% cite codecarbon %}: a Python package that tracks CO₂ emissions during training.

     ```python
     from codecarbon import EmissionsTracker